-Finnish Director Selma Vilhunen and screenwriter Krisikka Saari discuss their new film Stupid Young Heart, which premiered at the Toronto International Film Festival.
+Finnish Director Selma Vilhunen and screenwriter Kirsikka Saari discuss their new film Stupid Young Heart, which premiered at the Toronto International Film Festival.
 They tell us about creating realistic teenagers on screen and responsibly portraying white supremacist groups.

 Stupid Young Heart was one of several films about the rise of white supremacist politics at this year’s TIFF.
 Selma Vilhunen’s follow up to Little Wing stands out from the pack through its rejection of didactic storytelling in favour of quiet observations that depict how emotional alienation can lead people to adopt extreme ideologies when they find a community that takes interest in them, instead of more accepting, carefully thought out beliefs.

 The film follows Lenni (Jere Ristseppä), a disaffected 15-year-old who believes he must become a “man” to support his far more capable pregnant girlfriend, Kiira (Rosa Honkonen).
 But the young boy can only imagine this role in traditional, toxic terms and is drawn to a supportive older man in the neighbour, Janne (Ville Haapasalo) who takes him first to martial arts classes and later to white supremacist meet-ups.

 Director Selma Vilhunen and screenwriter Kirsikka Saari talked to us in Toronto about creating realistic on-screen teenagers, responsibly portraying white supremacist groups, and the ethics of depicting racialized characters in a story about a white person learning and unlearning racism.

 Seventh Row (7R): What interested you about telling the story of Stupid Young Heart?

 Kirsikka Saari: There were many starting points for the story.
 One of them was I have been writing films about teenagers.
 I’ve been doing a lot of research, interviewing teenagers in youth clubs in Helsinki.